muldon/dupPredictorRep/README.md

 tagFilter =

 #yyyy-mm-dd
-#The paper extracts the first 2M posts < 2011-10-01
+#The paper extracts the first 2M posts < 2011-10-01.
+You can change the year to more a recent one, ex: 2013-10-01.
 maxCreationDate = 2011-10-01
 lote = 1
 ```

-## Running a quick test
+## Running the experiment - the quickest way

 1. Leave the file *application.properties* with default values.
 In a terminal, go to the Project_folder and build the jar file with the Maven command: `mvn package -Dmaven.test.skip=true`.
 Assert that duppredictor.jar is built under target folder.